burlachenkok/exploring-python3/python3-note.md

 valgrind --tool=callgrind --simulate-cache=yes python -c "import numpy"
 ```

 Callgrind measures only the code that is executed.
 Please be sure you are making diverse and representative runs that exercise all appropriate code paths.
 Also, callgrind records the count of instructions, not the actual time spent in a function.
-Costs associated with I/O won't show up in the profile.
+Finally, the costs associated with I/O won't show up in the profile.

 The result of this program returns the following counters: